BasedAnon/w-ai-fu_clean/README.md

    ```

 4. **Run the INSTALL.bat** file:
-   - The script will automatically search for Python 3.9 installation.
+   - The script will automatically search for Python 3.9 installation
-   - It will install both NodeJS and Python dependencies, including websockets.
+   - It will install both NodeJS and Python dependencies
+   - The script will automatically download and install PyAudio (no manual installation needed!)
+   - All dependencies are handled for you, including websockets and PyAudio

 ## Usage